Tutorial Time Baby!

 The Finished Product:

 There we have it!
-Our very own Ribbon made in Adobe Illustrator.
-I hope you had fun during this tutorial and learnt something new, if not then i’ll try and do a better job next time! haha.
+You have learnt how to create a ribbon in adobe illustrator I hope you had fun during this tutorial and learnt something new, if not then i’ll try and do a better job next time! haha.
 Infact, I am going to be doing video tutorials from now on so be prepared for my refreshing blend of tutorials that will no doubt make you laugh, but also teach you vital techniques at the same time.
 Thanks again guys.